mmajewsk/Tonic/README.md

 ### Setting up services
-You can find the guide [here](https://github.com/mmajewsk/Tonic/blob/master/device_setup.md#setting-up-the-raspberry).
+You can find the guide [here](#setting-up-the-raspberry).
+You have to be running services to access them with Tonic.

 ## Running Tonic